 This will make it easier for people to find you when they’re looking at videos that are related to yours.
 Bonus.

 YouTube is quite literally Google for videos.
-If you don’t you optimized content when posting videos, people won’t find you — period.
+If you don’t optimize content when posting videos, people won’t find you — period.

 It might not have all the bells and whistles that Instagram and Facebook do, but LinkedIn matters.
 If you’re on it and you’re not optimizing what you write, you’re missing out on traffic and engagement.